Hand Feeding Baby Seraphim

 When it comes time for sorting the fruits of my labor each year, this is how I do it: I breed from a few pairs each year, and each pair is assigned a color to designate that family line.
 For instance, the SeaHorse line is pink, the James line is blue, etc. (I name my birds.)
 At banding time, each chick is given a numbered band on one leg and a colored family line band on the other.
 In this manner I can watch and study the offspring as they grow up, maintain a pedigree, and easily record changes that help me identify them later.

 I then line up the best young cocks from all lines, and the best young hens from all lines.
 I again compare.
-I then make the final decision to keep any for my own breeding program, and which ones, depending upon the family lines and how they should be interbred and whether or not there are birds present that can advance a particular characteristic in the flock that needs improvement.
+I then make the final decision about which will be kept for my breeding program, depending upon the family lines and how they should be interbred and whether or not there are birds present that can advance a particular characteristic in the flock that needs improvement.
 Finally, I decide how to make pairs from the young birds I’ve decided to keep based on their attributes and deficiencies; when the next breeding season arrives, the chosen pairs are placed together in small cages for a week or so until they are bonded.

 Having now decided which birds you are keeping for your own loft and which you want for show competition, the “For Sale” birds are identified (the “for show” categories and “for sale” categories will always overlap, as will the “to keep” and “for show” categories) by band number in a ledger.
 Already you need to begin thinking about how to pair them to fill orders, taking into account the strengths and weaknesses of each bird.
-It’s important to know when filling orders whether the buyer is a serious breeder who will show birds, wants them for pets, or will be flying them in a free flock.
+It’s important to know when filling orders whether the buyer is a serious breeder who will show birds, wants them for a backyard aviary, or will be flying them in a free flock.
 The most exceptional birds adhering to the Show Standard should be reserved for serious breeders.
-Poor quality birds should simply not be sold, unless they will be functioning in a non-breeding situation, such as drops for Racing Homers or as pretty aviary birds.
+Poor quality birds should simply not be sold, unless they will be functioning in a non-breeding situation.
 Of the “For Sale” birds, you should always pair family lines that are compatible genetically and will likely result in exceptional or outstanding offspring, and the good qualities of one bird or family line should offset any less than superior qualities in the other bird or family line.

 Ultimately, this sorting process will also answer another necessary question: Are you producing top-quality birds with your current mated pairs?
 If you discover that the birds from one line are all inferior to the others, you must decide whether or not to continue that line, split the parents and pair them with different mates, or completely take those parents out of the breeding program.
 Sorting in the manner described can help answer that question and assure that you are constantly improving quality from year to year.